Your Build Scripts Stink: The State of Code Smells in Build Scripts: Sniffer: Static Analytics Tool for Build Scripts

 \subsection{\textbf{Performance Evaluation}}

 In this section, we discussed the steps of Sniffer's performance evaluation.
-We evaluated our tool's performance in two ways. i) Evaluation Against Manual Analysis ii) Evaluation Against Oracle Dataset explained below.
+We evaluated our tool's performance in two ways. i) Evaluation Against Manual Analysis ii) Evaluation Against Oracle Dataset.
+Both approaches are explained below.
 The results of both analyses are discussed in Section~\ref{evaluation_res}.